 Cash and cash equivalents include cash accounts and all investments purchased with initial maturities of three months or less.
 We maintain cash and cash equivalents with various financial institutions.
 These financial institutions are located in many different geographic regions.
 We mitigate our exposure to credit risk by placing our cash and cash equivalents with high quality financial institutions.
+The Company has not experienced any losses in such accounts and believes it is not exposed to any significant risk in its cash and cash equivalents.

-At June 30, 2007, we had approximately \$12.5 million and \$63.9 million of cash and cash equivalents in the United States and Europe, respectively.
+At September 30, 2007, we had approximately \$16.3 million and \$68.2 million of cash and cash equivalents in the United States and Europe, respectively.
 At December 31, 2006, we had approximately \$6.1 million and \$60.0 million of cash and cash equivalents in the United States and Europe, respectively.